Engaging & Challenging Learning.

 EXTENDING THE LEARNING

 Exploratory classes in technology, public speaking, art, health and physical education, band, strings, and chorus complement the program and provide a well-rounded education for students.
 Our students flourish when participating in activities such as our school musical, their involvement in NYSSMA, and the National History and Geography Bees to name a few.
 Several of our 4th to 7th grade students are Duke Talent Identification Program (TIP) scholars.
-A carousel class is offered every week which offers students experiences that they would not normally receive the confines of the regular school day.
+A carousel class is offered every week which offers students experiences that they would not normally receive during the confines of the regular school day.
 In the past, offerings have included model rocketry, film making, creative writing and special interest clubs offering various sports, music, drama and technology.